oliviamoxley03-art/P1/docs/procedure.md

 ## **Day 2: Using Sentence Frames and Creating a Word Bank**

 ### Objective:
-Students will be able to complete a fill-in-the-blank business letter using sentence frames and a word bank.
+Students will be able to complete a fill-in-the-blank business letter using sentence frames and a word bank brainstorm sheet.

 **Prep Time:** ~20 minutes

 **Print:**
 Fill-in-the-blank Letter (1 per student)
-Sentence Frames and Word Bank (1 per pair)
+Sentence Frames and Word Bank Brainstorm Sheet (1 per pair)

 ### **Warm-up** (15 min)
 1. Distribute a set of word cards containing *sender, recipient, heading, salutation, body, closing, and signature*, with picture cards to each pair.